Services

 Drug Dependency

-This service is offered in conjunction with Addaction; we are unable to provide a service to clients whose attendants for appointments is erratic, or whose behaviour is offensive.
+This service is offered in conjunction with 'We are with you'; we are unable to provide a service to clients whose attendants for appointments is erratic, or whose behaviour is offensive.

 Patient Accessible Information Standard